3 days off work

 Keflavik International Airport, Iceland

-This trip is open to anyone with basic fitness levels, no previous hiking experience necessary
+This trip is open to anyone with basic fitness levels, no previous hiking or ice climbing experience is necessary

 Expert, English-speaking guides

-3 nights in a hostel in Laugarvatn and 1 night in a cosy Reykjavik guesthouse
+3 nights in family-run 'farmstay' guesthouses, 1 night in a hotel in Reykjavik

 All permits and entry fees